Remi-C/Remi-C.github.io/wooden_procedural_furniture.md

 Another important aspect for durability is the mechanical quality of the furniture.

 Mechanical simulations are now very common.
-Yet simulating solid wood furniture is quite difficult.
+Yet simulating solid wood furniture is difficult.

 First, simulating solid wood is still a challenge:
  - Properties can vary a lot even for the same wood species.